UniversalDependencies/docs/_fi-overview/extra.md

 ~~~

 Some words have several possible readings, and it is fairly common
-that a word can be given either a participal reading or an adjectival
+that a word can be given either a participial reading or an adjectival
 one.
 The following heuristics are used when deciding whether a word is
 an adjective or a participle.

 If a word can receive comparative and superlative forms, it is likely
 to be an adjective.
 For instance, the word *tunnettu* "well-known",
-which has both and adjectival and a participal reading, inflects in
+which has both and adjectival and a participial reading, inflects in
 these forms: *tunnettu*, *tunnetumpi*, *tunnetuin*.

 If, on the other hand, the word is modified by for instance a nominal